 Besides these lock-up arrangements, a transfer of pre-IPO shares on the secondary market by a shareholder via a block trading or centralised bidding system is also subject to certain restrictions.
 For example, the share reduction plans must be publicised by the selling shareholder in advance, and the total shares sold every three months (restriction period) may be no more than 1-2% of the total issued shares of the listed company.
-It is noteworthy that, pursuant to new rules issued by the CSRC in March 2020, for a PE investor filed with the AMAC, the restriction period applicable to its sale of pre-IPO shares in certain qualified listed companies (such as hitech public enterprises) will be in inverse proportion to the time period of its pre-IPO shareholding (eg, the sale of pre-IPO shares by a PE investor with an over 60-month shareholding period will not be subject to any restriction period).
+Certain exemptions to such restriction period are applicable to a qualified PE investor filed with the AMAC (eg, such restriction period no longer applies to a PE investor that has held shares for over 60 months).